Fixing the PC version of SADX

 Here are some options for other mods:

-• Dreamcast DLC – “vanilla SADX mode” to make the DLC content work without Dreamcast levels, run different DLCs during different months, select which extra Twinkle Circuit each character goes to etc.
+• Dreamcast DLC – “vanilla SADX mode” to make the DLCs work without Dreamcast levels, run different DLCs during different months, select which extra Twinkle Circuit each character goes to etc.

 • Dreamcast Characters Pack: toggle between the low-poly Sky Chase models and higher quality models that the original game used only in cutscenes, enable or disable the stretchy feet effect completely or after the Light Speed Shoes are obtained, enable or disable the alternative Metal Sonic model